Last update: May 19th, 2022

 • Sudden loss of smell or taste

 Stay at home and call the Public Health Department at the toll free number 0800-0800.
 This number can be reached from Monday to Saturday from 8 AM – 8 PM and on Sundays from 8 AM – 4 PM.

 What is the procedure after you make an appointment to get tested?

 After you phone the Call Center and make an appointment, the test is usually administered the following morning.
 On the day of the appointment you will need to drive to the Public Health Department’s test location opposite the stadium at Kaya Gilberto F. Croes number 24.
 Please wear a face mask and bring tissues.
 When you arrive, the test procedure will be explained to you and then the test will be administered.
 This will take a few minutes.
 After the test you should drive straight home.
 Do not stop at the supermarket but drive straight home.
 You must remain at home until you are called with the test result.
 Usually it takes about three days until you receive that call.

-Questions on the risk of COVID-19 contamination
+Questions about the risk of infection

 How does someone know they have been cured of the coronavirus?

 A person who had the virus is declared to be cured when: They feel well again and have had no health problems for 24 hours and it has been more than 5 days since the symptoms occurred.
 You can only be declared cured in consultation with a nurse from the Public Health Department.
 Even after that happens, people may still experience certain symptoms such as fatigue for some time.

 What do we know about being contagious during the incubation period?

 The incubation period is the period of time between the moment a person is infected and the moment they become ill.
 The novel coronavirus is transmitted by droplets that are spread by activities such as coughing, sneezing, talking and singing